ads303/ads303.github.io/_pages/cv.md

   July 2018 - July 2020

-  Principal Investigator: Dr. Megan Dennis | Project Mentor: Dr. Alexandra Colon-Rodriguez
+  Principal Investigator: Dr. Megan Dennis, Project Mentor: Dr. Alexandra Colon-Rodriguez

   * Investigated molecular and behavioral characteristics of Autism Spectrum Disorder and studied epilepsy target genes
   * Used Zebrafish as a model organism for all studies